mhaugrud/msumcspy/_sources/MoreAboutIteration/The3n1Sequence.rst

 whenever ``n`` is even, or else by multiplying it by three and adding 1 when it is odd.
 The sequence terminates when ``n`` reaches 1.

 This Python function captures that algorithm.
-Try running this program several times supplying different values for n.

 .. activecode:: itq